Home

 Dolabrifera dolabrifera

-Taxonomic notes: The shell drawing in Kay, 1979 is probably of a juvenile shell from Petalifera lafonti, instead of this species.
+Taxonomic notes: The shell drawing in Kay, 1979 is probably of a juvenile shell from Phyllaplysia cf. lafonti, instead of this species.
 It's referred to as the "common sea hare" in Hoover, 1998 & 2006.
-It was first reported from Hawaii in Pease, 1860 (as Dolabrifera olivacea).
-There's a small chance that subtidal animals with more elaborate papillae might be distinct.
+It was probably first reported from Hawaii in Eydoux & Souleyet, 1852 (as Aplysia oahuensis).
+Dolabrifera olivacea Pease, 1860 is a synonym (Kay, 1979) and it is listed in Edmondson, 1946 and Ostaargard, 1950 under that name.
+There's a chance that subtidal animals with more elaborate papillae, the brown form and/or the reticulated form could prove to be distinct.
+(Note 3)

 Photo: CP: red: 30 mm: Ulua Beach, Maui; March 31, 2006.